Submodular risk measures: Four classes of convex risk measures

 Since $\phi$ is not the identity and it is concave, we know $\phi(t)>t$ for all $t\in (0,1)$.
 Let $\psi(t)=\phi(t)-t$ for $t\in (0,1)$.
 The set $\{\psi(t) : t\in (0,1)\}$ is a nonempty interval because of the continuity of $\psi$ on $(0,1)$.
 Moreover, $\psi(t) \to 0$ as $t\uparrow 1$.
 Therefore, we can find $p,q,r\in (0,1)$ with $p<q<r$ such that $\psi(p) > \psi(q) > \psi(r) $ and $\psi(p)+\psi(r) = 2 \psi(q)$.
 Let $m= x/\psi(q)$, $X=m (\id_A+\id_C)/2$, and $Y= m \id_B $, where the events $A,B,C$ satisfy $A\subseteq B\subseteq C$, $\p(A)=p$, $\p(B)=q$, and $\p(C)=r$.
 We can calculate

 Since $y+z=2x$ and $y>x$, we get

 showing that $\rho$ is not submodular. \end{proof}

-The theorem above shows that submodularity is highly restrictive in this class.
+Theorem \ref{th:md} shows that submodularity is highly restrictive in this class.
 Submodularity excludes any active nonlinearity in the deviation weighting: either $g$ is linear, or $\rho_\phi(X)=\E[X]$ for all $X\in L^\infty$, so the deviation term vanishes.